ai/evil-blocks/README.md

     @clock.removeClass('is-open')
 ```

-If you want to use same methods inside multiple block, you can create
+If you want to use same methods inside of multiple block, you can create an
 inject-function:

 ```coffee